BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Methods

 \subsection{Flow-based prior learning}

-A normalizing flow is an invertible transformation that maps a sample from a simple probability distribution (such as a normal Gaussian) to a sample from a complex probability distribution.
-The transformation itself (which is often called ``flow'') and its inverse are assumed to be differentiable.
+A normalizing flow is an invertible transformation that maps a sample from a simple probability distribution (\eg, normal Gaussian) to a sample from a complex probability distribution.
+The transformation itself (often called ``flow'') and its inverse are assumed to be differentiable.